 More women than ever before were taking on traditionally male roles in the workplace, although conditions were far from equal.
 Sartorially, women tried to indicate that they were the same as men by dressing similarly, with a minimum of feminine touches.
 Makeup was de riguer but neutral, and hairstyles were neat.

-The preferred look for a woman working in an office was tailored and relatively masculine, with tailored skirt or trouser suits with small shoulder pads, worn with neat blouses and sometimes silk scarves around the neck to minimise skin from showing.
-The suits were often made from an easy to wash and dry, heavy stretch or knitted man made material as well as the more traditional woven fabric, as women looked for more comfortable clothes that made their lives easier too.
+The preferred look for a woman working in an office was tailored and relatively masculine, with tailored skirt or trouser suits with small shoulder pads, worn with neat blouses and sometimes silk scarves around the neck to minimize skin from showing.
+The suits were often made from an easy to wash and dry, heavy stretch or knitted man-made material as well as the more traditional woven fabric, as women looked for more comfortable clothes that made their lives easier too.

 1970s Disco Fashion